SanjeevaRDodlapati/QeMLflow/docs/reports/implementation/PHASE_7_RESEARCH_INNOVATION_IMPLEMENTATION_PLAN.md

 ## 🎯 **Phase Overview**

-**Phase 7** establishes **ChemML as a research innovation platform** that advances the state-of-the-art in computational chemistry, pharmaceutical AI, and chemical intelligence through cutting-edge research initiatives and academic partnerships.
+**Phase 7** establishes **QeMLflow as a research innovation platform** that advances the state-of-the-art in computational chemistry, pharmaceutical AI, and chemical intelligence through cutting-edge research initiatives and academic partnerships.

 ---

 ## 📋 **Phase 7 Research Specification**

 ### **🎯 Research Mission**
-Position ChemML at the **forefront of scientific innovation** in computational drug discovery, developing **novel methodologies** and **breakthrough technologies** that shape the future of pharmaceutical AI.
+Position QeMLflow at the **forefront of scientific innovation** in computational drug discovery, developing **novel methodologies** and **breakthrough technologies** that shape the future of pharmaceutical AI.

 ### **🏢 Research Ecosystem**
 - **Academic Institutions** (MIT, Stanford, Cambridge, etc.)